thoughtspot/thoughtspot.github.io/_release/notes.md

 <dl>
 <dlentry id="search-assist-coach">
   <dt>Search Assist Coach</dt>
-  <dd><a href="{{ site.baseurl }}/admin/worksheets/search-assist-coach.html">Search Assist Coach</a> enables Analysts, or anyone who has <strong>edit</strong> access to a Worksheet, to create <a href="{{ site.baseurl }}/end-user/onboarding/search-assist.html">Search Assist</a> sample queries based on their company data.
+  <dd><a href="{{ site.baseurl }}/admin/worksheets/search-assist-coach.html">Search Assist Coach</a> enables Analysts, or anyone who has <strong>edit</strong> access to a Worksheet, to create <a href="{{ site.baseurl }}/end-user/onboarding/search-assist.html">Search Assist</a> sample queries based on their company's data.
 This gives all users the opportunity to experience onboarding and training on data that is relevant to their work, and specific to their line of business.</dd></dlentry>

 <dlentry id="scriptability">
   <dt>Scriptability enhancements</dt>